 - An empowering manager

 The importance of wellbeing can also be seen when it is lacking.
 Close to 40% of job seekers surveyed indicated each of the following as motivating reasons for employees changing companies:

 - Not enough flexibility in hours

 In addition to retention, there are numerous other business benefits to focusing on wellbeing.
-An Indeed sponsored report from Harvard Business Review’s Analytics Services found that companies link employee happiness with competitive advantage.
-Additionally, in an Oxford report based on 15 million Indeed surveys on the subject, researchers found statistically significant correlations between wellbeing and company valuation.
+An Indeed-sponsored report from Harvard Business Review’s Analytics Services found that companies link employee happiness with competitive advantage.
+Additionally, in an Oxford report based on 15 million Indeed survey responses on the subject, researchers found statistically significant correlations between wellbeing and company valuation.